Kuranishi spaces as a 2-category: Abstract

 \section{Abstract}

-This is a survey of the author's in-progress book \cite{Joyc5}. `Kuranishi spaces' were introduced in the work of Fukaya, Oh, Ohta and Ono \cite{Fuka,FOOO1,FOOO2,FOOO3,FOOO4,FOOO5, FOOO6,FOOO7,FOOO8,FuOn} in symplectic geometry, as the geometric structure on moduli spaces of $J$-holomorphic curves.
+This is a survey of the author's paper \cite{Joyc5} and in-progress book \cite{Joyc6}. `Kuranishi spaces' were introduced in the work of Fukaya, Oh, Ohta and Ono \cite{Fuka,FOOO1,FOOO2,FOOO3,FOOO4,FOOO5,FOOO6,FOOO7,FOOO8,FOOO9,FuOn} in symplectic geometry, as the geometric structure on moduli spaces of $J$-holomorphic curves.
 We propose a new definition of Kuranishi space, which has the nice property that they form a 2-category~$\Kur$.

-Any Fukaya--Oh--Ohta--Ono (FOOO) Kuranishi space $\bX$ can be made into a compact Kuranishi space $\bX'$ uniquely up to equivalence in $\Kur$, and conversely any compact Kuranishi space $\bX'$ comes from some (nonunique) FOOO Kuranishi space $\bX$.
-So FOOO Kuranishi spaces are equivalent to ours at one level, but our definition has better categorical properties.
-The same holds for McDuff and Wehrheim's `Kuranishi atlases'~\cite{McDu,McWe1,McWe2,McWe3}.
+Any Fukaya--Oh--Ohta--Ono (FOOO) Kuranishi space $\bX$ can be made into a Kuranishi space $\bX'$ uniquely up to equivalence in $\Kur$.
+The same holds for McDuff and Wehrheim's `Kuranishi atlases' \cite{McDu,McWe1,McWe2,McWe3}, and Hofer, Wysocki and Zehnder's `polyfold Fredholm structures'~\cite{Hofe,HWZ1,HWZ2,HWZ3,HWZ4,HWZ5,HWZ6,HWZ7}.

-A compact topological space $X$ with a `polyfold Fredholm structure' in the sense of Hofer, Wysocki and Zehnder \cite{Hofe,HWZ1,HWZ2,HWZ3,HWZ4,HWZ5,HWZ6} can be made into a Kuranishi space $\bX$ uniquely up to equivalence in~$\Kur$.

 Our Kuranishi spaces are based on the author's theory of Derived Differential Geometry \cite{Joyc2,Joyc3,Joyc4}, the study of classes of derived manifolds and orbifolds that we call `d-manifolds' and `d-orbifolds'.
 There is an equivalence of 2-categories $\Kur\simeq\dOrb$, where $\dOrb$ is the 2-category of d-orbifolds.
 So Kuranishi spaces are really a form of derived orbifold.

-We discuss the differential geometry of Kuranishi spaces, and the author's programme for applying these ideas in symplectic geometry.
+They have their own differential geometry, with notions of orientation, immersions, submersions, transverse fibre products, and so on.